Saturday, August 29, 2009

 Diaby scored with nonchalance and it was Tonetto who fired over the bar.

 Wenger’s men had kept their nerve with an excellent set of penalties.
-It had been two well-matched sides in an incredibly tense tie but Arsenal
+It had been two well-matched sides in an incredibly tense tie but Arsenal were through.

 Print this page Email to a friend